Broughton: 'I have the power to sell Liverpool'

 Those undertakings will now be tested in court, probably in the middle of next week.

-But bankers tell me that if the courts rule against the transfer of Liverpool FC to the new ownership of John Henry and New England Sports Ventures, the sale will still probably go through - although via the ungainly mechanism of Royal Bank of Scotland putting Liverpool into administration (see my earlier post on how this would work).
+But bankers tell me that if the courts rule against the transfer of Liverpool FC to the new ownership of John Henry and New England Sports Ventures, the sale will still probably go through - although via the ungainly mechanism of Royal Bank of Scotland putting Liverpool into administration.

-So it looks like the parent company of the Boston Red Sox will be the proprietor of the Liverpool FC.
+So it looks like the parent company of the Boston Red Sox will be the proprietor of the Liverpool Reds.

 It is proposing to pay £300m, of which £200m would pay off the longer term bank debt provided by Royal Bank of Scotland and Wachovia of the US (three quarters of that £200m goes to RBS).

 Another £40m would pay off other creditors, such as the local council.